Populating Planet X: Character Building for Science Fiction

 Instructor: Maria Grace

-Science fiction is EXPLODING in popularity.
+Science fiction (and speculative fiction) is EXPLODING in popularity.
 Can you say ‘Black Mirror,’ ‘Stranger Things,’ or ‘Westworld’?

 Science fiction is a genre with incredible range that possesses a sweet spot for all kinds of authors and all sorts of audiences.